szilard-nemeth/yarn-dev-tools/README.md

 ```
 yarn-backport-c6 YARN-10314 COMPX-7855 CDH-7.1.7.1000 --no-fetch --downstream_base_ref my-relation-chain
 ```
-where,
+where:<br>
-The first argument is the upstream Jira ID
+The first argument is the upstream Jira ID<br>
-The second argument is the downstream Jira ID.
+The second argument is the downstream Jira ID.<br>
-The third argument is the downstream branch.
+The third argument is the downstream branch.<br>
-The `--no-fetch` option is a means to skip git fetch on both repos.
+The `--no-fetch` option is a means to skip git fetch on both repos.<br>
 The `--downstream_base_ref <local-branch` is a way to use a local branch to base the backport on so the Git remote name won't be prepended.